 The findings will be used to understand how large arrays of gear deployed at oyster farms will interact with flow.
 This can be achieved by the simulations in Objective 3.
 Based on the results in Objective 3 the extent of shoreline protection provided by different gear types will be estimated by calculating the amount of energy dissipation based on the PIV measurements.
 Hydrodynamic drag will be estimated by bulk estimates of energy dissipation and momentum upstream and downstream of the gear.
 Moreover, the hydrodynamic observations will be used to determine the near-oyster nutrient transport which may be used for informing decisions about when to move juvenile oysters to higher energy environments.
 Also, the simulations will provide insight into significance of mean flows (which can be significant to waste dispersal) relative to waves (which can be more agitative and disruptive to gear).
 Included in this analysis will be depth dependencies of gear deployment which will roughly define depth ranges where gear will interact with the flow environment.
 For example, gear in deeper water will dissipate energy differently than if it were close to the surface.

-The main research objectives, 3 and 4, outlined above are yet to begin.
-Interruptions due to limited research activities during the period from March2020 to present have meant that the EFWT has not been outfitted with the necessary instrumentation (PIV, laser, and instrument ports) to date.
-Based on the progress being made towards outfitting the EFWT with a laser curtain and PIV camera system it should be made available for this project in February 2021.
+The main research objectives, 3 and 4, have not begun to date.
+Limited research activities from March 2020 to Spring 2021 due to COVID-19 caused interruptions leading to EFWT downtime.
+The EFWT was not outfitted with the necessary instrumentation (PIV, laser, and instrument ports) according to the original timeline where these components were supposed to be completed in Q1 of 2021.
+Continued delays based on supply shortages and contractor delays related to EFWT maintenance have prevented experiments from taking place.
+Progress is being made towards outfitting the EFWT with a laser curtain and PIV camera system and it should be made available for this project in February/March 2022.

-Progress has been made in Objective 2, with the completion of the silicone filled oysters.
+Further progress has been made in Objective 2, with the completion of the silicone filled oysters.
 The oyster farming gear has also been sourced from local farms and is being modified to fit in the dimensions of the EFWT.
-Once the EFWT is operational, progress in objectives 3 and 4 will be swift.
+Once the EFWT is operational, progress in objectives 3 and 4 is expected to be swift.